Nancy George, Executive Director

 Although, Jennifer was born in Southern California, she calls the Bay Area her home; her extended family, UNION CITY FAMILY CENTER and New Haven Unified School District's students and community, reside in Union City, California.
 In her downtime, Jennifer enjoys spending time with her three kiddos and husband!
 She hopes to return to her longtime love of swimming as this is when she is freest spiritually.
 Her most favorite spot in the whole entire world is the Imperial Beach Pier located in Imperial Beach, California (the most southern beach in California)!

 Brissa started with New Haven Unified School District (NHUSD) in November 2012 working at the district office.
 In June 2013, UNION CITY FAMILY CENTER hired her as their Office Staff Secretary, being the 2nd office staff for the UNION CITY FAMILY CENTER program.
-Brissa has over 15 years of corporate office experience, working in different industries and cities, and comes with a great deal of administrative assistant knowledge.
-Her problem solving skills and out of the box approach gives her an advantage for taking care of business in the UNION CITY FAMILY CENTER office and its family resource center.
+Recently, Brissa has continued on with the UNION CITY FAMILY CENTER as a Family Service Assistant at Conley-Caraballo High School where she continues to utilize her passion for NHUSD youth and providing each with tools they need for career, college and beyond.
+Her out of the box approach gives her an advantage for bringing UNION CITY FAMILY CENTER resources directly to the CCHS campus.

 Brissa grew up in a family that was very involved in their community, and her mother is a community liaison that taught her the importance of social service.
 Being personable and creating relationships with the families and partners of UNION CITY FAMILY CENTER is her favorite part of the job and she enjoys bonding with the community of Union City.
 Her outgoing personality, positive outlook and spunky energy help balance the various projects within UNION CITY FAMILY CENTER, which she is extremely passionate about.
 During her spare time, Brissa loves being a part of and/or watching Musical Theatre shows, and enjoys being in support of the arts of all kinds.